Table of contents

 E – Excite your customers about your products

-By training your staff to have a positive attitude at all times, you help them create exceptional customer service at all times.
+By training your staff to have a positive attitude at all times, you help them create an exceptional customer service experience at all times.

 In-store retail events are becoming a great way to build a community within your company, engage with customers, and generate revenue.
 These events are becoming a big part of a retail store’s marketing efforts because they help build customer relationships while also increasing sales.